Span-America rates comfort; convoluted foam mattress pads display index

 Span-America's research efforts have mirrored other manufacturers' attempts to devise systems to measure comfort.

 For example, in January, the Du Pont Company introduced the Comfort Sensor, a computerized system to measure the comfort factor in bedding surfaces.
-The system, which also measures surface distribution of pressure, contributed towards the development of soft top futon mattresses.
+The system, which also measures surface distribution of pressure, contributed towards the development of soft top full size futon mattress.

 According to Spann, the new index will allow consumers to understand the difference in quality between existing products and new, upgraded versions.